DinoHub-SubT/dsta_deploy/docs/catkin/local-catkin-uav.md

 - There are multiple catkin workspaces that get extended *or linked* in order to fully setup the UAV catkin workspace.

-- There are different docker containers for the different catkin workspaces.

-Follow the instructions below to setup the UAV catkin workspace.
+Assuming you have already setup all your docker containers, follow the instructions below to setup the catkin workspace.

-## Local CPU VM

-### 1. Catkin Build
+## Catkin Build

-Follow this step, **on the localhost**, not on the Azure remote VM.

         # go to the deploy top level path
         cd ~/deploy_ws/src

+        # PLEASE NOTICE
+        #   - user either the cpu or gpu deployer commands.
+NOT BOTH!
+        #   - if you're computer has an NVIDIA GPU, then use the gpu shell.
+Otherwise use the cpu shell.
+        #   - each of the below commands has a cpu or gpu commands, please choose the one for your setup.

         # create the docker shell on the remote host
+        # cpu
         ./deployer -s local.uav.cpu.docker.shell
+        # gpu
+        ./deployer -s local.uav.gpu.docker.shell

         # clean the previous built workspaces
         ./deployer -s local.uav.cpu.catkin.clean